 As shown in Table \ref{tab: syn_exres}, under all levels of feature quality, the performances of \deepwalk do not change, as it generates representations for the nodes solely from the graph structure.
 The \mlp is unsurprisingly the most sensitive method to the varying feature quality because it completely ignores the graph structure. \lanc is also sensitive to the change of the feature quality as it extracts feature vectors from the local neighborhood by performing convolutional operations on the stacked feature matrix of the direct neighbors.

-Surprisingly \gcnlpa which also employs the label information performs only a little better than \graphsage on the feature-to-noise ratio of $0$ and $0.2$. \hgcn, on the other hand, outperforms all GNN-based baselines and \gcnlpa for all levels of feature quality.
 The \textsc{Synthetic1} dataset used in this experiment has a label homophily of $0.3768$, which is a relatively high label homophily for the multi-label datasets.

-As our models effectively use the neighborhood label correlation information to mitigate the effects of low feature quality, we observe high performances of our models even at lower feature quality.
-In Figure \ref{fig:att}, we visualize the distribution of the attention coefficients of each node learned by our model \approachsage for the feature and label propagation when the input features are all noise.
-Thanks to the use of label information as input and the graph reconstruction loss, our models learn to weigh more the label representations and ignore the noisy features.
+Surprisingly, \gcnlpa which employs the label information performs only a little better than \graphsage on the feature-to-noise ratio of $0$ and $0.2$. \hgcn, on the other hand, outperforms all GNN-based baselines and \gcnlpa for all levels of feature quality.